 The ACMA began internet blocking in late 2019 and occasionally publishes short news releases announcing the additions of unlicensed betting sites to the blacklist.
 Australians can view a list of blacklisted websites on the AMCA website here.

 Offshore betting sites are added to the blacklist based on violations of the Interactive Gambling Act.
-Among those violations are betting sites that offer online casino games, in-play sports betting or that offer their services to Australians despite not holding a valid licence.
+Among those violations are betting sites that offer online casino games, in-play sports betting, or offer their services to Australians despite not holding a valid licence.

 State and Territory Gambling Laws